UniversalDependencies/docs/_ha/index.md

 ## Tokenization and Word Segmentation

 * The Southern Hausa treebank is an extension of an oral corpus (https://cortypo.huma-num.fr/index.html) interlinearized and glossed on a morphological basis.
 * Tokenization had to take into account the fact that syntactic information in Zaar can be spread in different ways in words, affixes and clitics.
 It has been decided to keep as tokens only words (with and without affixes) and clitics while the syntactic information contained in affixes is annotated by morphological features of the affixed words.
 Clitics are PRON conveying syntactic functions such as complement and modifier.
-They are preceded by an “=” sign in the transcription.
 The same conventions have been used for the Northern Hausa treebank, which transcribes audio recordings done in the late 80’s.
-* As we are dealing with oral data, we have chosen the illocutionary unit as the basic transcription unit.
-Punctuation tokens (e.g. <, >, //, etc.) organise the illocutionary unit into: pre-nucleus < nucleus > post-nucleus //
+* As we are dealing with oral data in the Southern and Northern Hausa corpora, we have chosen the illocutionary unit as the basic transcription unit.
+Punctuation tokens (e.g. <, >, //, etc.) organise the illocutionary unit into: pre-nucleus < nucleus > post-nucleus //.
+For Western (Gobir) Hausa, which was edited and printed in 2024, standard orthographic punctuation has been used, i.e. ";", ":" and ".".

 ## Morphology